 Fest did his undergraduate work at the University of Arizona and holds an MFA in creative writing and a PhD in English from the University of Pittsburgh, where he taught for many years.
 He has also taught at Carnegie Mellon University and was a 2019–20 Winifred D. Wandersee Scholar in Residence at Hartwick College.
 He is the recipient of a Student Paper Award from the Science Fiction Research Association and the Schachterle Prize from the Society of Literature, Science, and the Arts, and he has received nominations for a Pushcart Prize and twice for Best of the Net.

 Translations of Fest’s work into Slovenian have been published by Marko Bauer and Andrej Tomažin in IDIOT and Literatura.

-Further information regarding his articles, presentations, and teaching materials can be found on his academia.edu page.
+Further information about Fest’s poetry, articles, presentations, and teaching materials can be found on his academia.edu page.

 Bradley J. Fest’s curriculum vitae.